 IATF Global Waivers and Measures – Remote Internal Auditing and Monitoring

-In April the International Automotive Task Force (IATF) released 2 revisions of “IATF Global Waivers and Measures in Response to the Coronavirus Pandemic (COVID-19)”.
+In April the International Automotive Task Force (IATF) that oversees IATF 16949, released 2 revisions of “IATF Global Waivers and Measures in Response to the Coronavirus Pandemic (COVID-19)”.
 In this article, we’ll look at some of the highlights from those revisions that impact our customers.
 (All changes to the original document are highlighted in red.)